- Category: Engineering

 Instituting a complete streets policy ensures that transportation planners and engineers consistently design and operate the entire roadway with all users in mind - including bicyclists, public transportation vehicles and riders, and pedestrians of all ages and abilities.

+The NCSC released an engaging new report which analyzes and rates over 200 local and state Complete Streets policies from across the nation.
 The “Complete Streets Policy Analysis 2010: A story of growing strength” report showcases the very best Complete Streets policies, providing essential guidance for policy makers and advocates alike.

 NCSC and Smart Growth America have created a Local Complete Streets Policy Guide as well, which provides guidance on policy development and implementation.